-By building a warm and welcoming office space, you can create an uplift in your overall office atmosphere and make your office space feel more professional.
-Plus, if done right, redecorating can even boost your storage space.
+By building a warm and welcoming office space, you can create an uplift in your overall office atmosphere and make your office feel more professional.
+If done right, redecorating can even boost your storage space.
 But in small businesses, budgets can be tight.
-These office decorating ideas to help you bring style and sophistication to any office space on a budget!
+These office decorating ideas can help bring style and sophistication to any space on a budget!

 It can be difficult to get approval for full-scale office fit-outs or office décor ideas which are, for the large part, for aesthetic purposes!
 Luckily, you don’t need to spend a fortune to update your office.

-By making just a few small changes or adding a few select pieces, you can create a bright and positive office space cheaply, with minimal disruption to your day-to-day business operations.
+By adding just a few select pieces, you can create a bright and positive office space cheaply, with minimal disruption to your day-to-day business operations.

 Simple office decorating ideas